Use of College Vehicles (all)

 How to reserve a motor pool vehicle

-- Before reserving a van, please read the ***College Vehicle Driving Regulations and Procedures*** (link).
+- Before reserving a van, please read the ***College Vehicle Driving Regulations and Procedures***.

 - Reserve Motor Pool vehicle through the Facilities Services Administration at 6027 between the hours of 9:00 a.m. and 6:00 p.m. at least 7 days prior to driving a college-owned vehicle.

-- Intended driver of Motor Pool vehicle submit DMV drivers record check to the Executive Director of Financial Services/Insurance, Harper Campus, for processing through the DMV at least 7 days prior to driving a college-owned vehicle.
+- Intended driver of Motor Pool vehicle submit MVR Inquiry Form to the Risk Management office, for processing through the DMV at least 7 days prior to driving a college-owned vehicle.

-- Upon approval from the Executive Director of Financial Services/Insurance, Harper Campus, to drive a college-owned vehicle, employee will complete and sign the Motor Pool vehicle check-out form entitled “CPCC Vehicle Use Authorization.”
+- Upon approval from Risk Management, to drive a college-owned vehicle, employee will complete and sign the Motor Pool vehicle check-out form entitled “CPCC Vehicle Use Authorization.”

 - Keys may be picked up at the Facilities Services Center at 1325 E 7th Street, at the 2nd floor reception area.